tbmorrison/snaq-seq/README.md

   Type [Y/N]:
 ```

-If the answer is Y (yes), you will be asked to provide the filepath location in which both the bwa indices and references are located in the same folder.
+If the answer is Y (yes), the filepath location in which both the bwa indices and reference genome located in the same folder is required to be provided.

-* Note: If Snaq-seq is unable to detect any bwa indices it will proceed with generating indices on the fly to be used for the analysis.
+* Note: If Snaq-seq is unable to detect any bwa indices in the filepath provided, it will proceed with generating indices on the fly to be used for the analysis (the generated indices won't be saved).

 ```